 You will learn to identify potential operational and environmental challenges and then devise and apply creative solutions, which can transform business through technology.

-Build up your résumé with real industry experience with our Work Integrated Learning programs, guaranteed on all our bachelor degrees including placements, internships or industry-linked projects.
+Build up your CV with real industry experience while you study through our Work Integrated Learning programs, which are a guaranteed part of all our bachelor degrees and can include placements, internships or industry-linked projects.

 - Semester 1 - 28 February 2022

 Scoring an internship and career with Richmond Football Club